tomdee/calico-coreos-vagrant-example/README.md

 * Enable automatic etcd cluster provisioning.
 * Set CoreOS version to 'alpha'.
 * Set number of nodes to default to 2.
+* Preload the Calico docker images on the CoreOS hosts.
+* Download the calicoctl executable to the CoreOS hosts.

 ## Streamlined setup